joglekara/joglekara.github.io/_posts/2020-10-17-Why you should use VlaPy.md

     - you like to think about how to write modular simulation software
     - you want to know more about the scientific Python stack
     - you like to think about architecting research software for modeling (Machine-Learning or otherwise)
+    - you perform research in non-linear dynamical systems